macreiben-dev/pit-wall-acquisition/README.md

 ![Pitwall Header](./docs/assets/pitwall-header.png)

-This plugin is to be used with simhub to forward data to a WebApi.
-This WebApi then exposes an endpoint to feed a prometheus database.
+This is a plugin that works with Simhub.
+It forward data to a web platform for you to plan strategy and analyze the car behaviour.

+Since it's a SimHub plugin, you can use it with various simulator.

 ## Versions
 - [Download latest Stable version](https://github.com/macreiben-dev/pit-wall-acquisition/releases/tag/Live-20240917.2-852)